SoMa's Filipino-American community is transforming the 'hood into an urban art gallery.

-For its 40th anniversary, SOMA Pilipinas and muralist Johann Poethig revitalized "Ang Lipi ni Lapulapu," the first mural dedicated to Fiiipino American immigration in the U.S. (Nix Guirre)
+For its 40th anniversary, SoMa Pilipinas and muralist Johanna Poethig revitalized "Ang Lipi ni Lapulapu," the first mural dedicated to Fiiipino American immigration in the U.S. (Nix Guirre)

 By

-SOMA Pilipinas is on a mission to bring the streets of downtown SF’s Filipino Cultural Heritage District alive with vibrant color—and soon they’ll unveil the most precious work in their growing collection of public art.
+SoMa Pilipinas is on a mission to bring the streets of downtown San Francisco’s Filipino Cultural Heritage District alive with vibrant color—and soon they’ll unveil the most precious work in their growing collection of public art.

 “I added a veteran to honor those who protested for so many decades to get what they were owed from the U.S. government, and a Lola, a “comfort woman,” from World War II as a sort of elder, not only of the Filipino community but of all of us protesting the violence against women,” says Poethig.